Publish plugins to the Figma Community

 When you're ready to share your plugin with the Figma Community, you can submit it for review.
-You can only submit plugins from the Figma Desktop app.
+You can only submit plugins from the Figma desktop app.

-- Open the Figma Desktop app.
+- Open the file browser in the Figma desktop app.

-- Select the Plugins tab to view the plugins you have In Development.
+- Click on your name in the top-left to open your account and select the Plugins tab to view the plugins you have In development.

 - Click on the plugin you'd like to publish and select Publish from the options.

 In FigJam, you can publish your plugin through the Plugins modal.
 Find your plugin under the Development tab, click next to the plugin and select Publish.

 - Give your plugin a Name and Tagline.